openFuelCell2/openFuelCell2.github.io/docs/installation/installFromSource.md

 ---

 The code is compiled with two OpenFOAM® folks, namely [ORG version](https://openfoam.org/) and [COM version](https://www.openfoam.com/).
-The main (default) branch is compatable with the COM version, while the other branches are also provided for different OpenFOAM environments.
+The main (default) branch is compatible with the COM version, while the other branches are also provided for different OpenFOAM environments.
 The available environments include:

 | Fork    | OpenFOAM® version |
 | ------- | -------- |